 1. a situation in which the concerns or aims of two different parties are incompatible.

-That’s why it’s astounding that the same firms neglect to screen for, or are unperturbed by, conflicts of interest when outsourcing their business development.
+That’s why it’s antibiotics astounding that the same firms neglect to screen for, or are unperturbed by, conflicts of interest when outsourcing their business development.
 It’s as though they’ve collectively convinced themselves there is only a handful of providers from which to choose.

 I recently heard of an agency that is managing a large private sector tender for as many as four firms.
 Four competitors, each vying to win the same contract.
 Each being advised by the same agency – potentially by the same consultants.